-What Is Value vs. Effort/Complexity?
+What Is Value vs. Effort Matrix?

-Value vs. Effort/Complexity is a prioritization method that allows for a product manager to evaluate various features and initiatives.
+Value vs. Effort/Complexity is a prioritization method that allows a product manager to evaluate various features and initiatives.

 Often the corresponding rating is plotted against other features to determine a relative rating and then prioritized accordingly.

-The product manager just has to create a grid with one axis corresponding to a value and another corresponding to the effort.
+The product manager must create a grid with one axis corresponding to a value and another corresponding to the effort.

-Then the product manager can separately determine: how much value a feature will bring when it is implemented, and how much effort a feature will take to implement.
+Then the product manager can separately determine: how much value a feature will bring when implemented and how much effort a feature will take to implement.

 What Evaluating Value Looks Like?

-That can include how many of your customers you reach and how impactful it is to the customers that are being directly affected by the feature.
+That can include how many of your customers you reach and how impactful it is to the customers directly affected by the feature.

 - Acquisition (will the feature help gain new customers?)

 - Activation (when will customers understand the value of the feature?)